-A charming small tree, the Blireana Ornamental Plum tree (Prunus x blireana) is well-suited to the smaller garden as its final height is a mere 5m (16ft 8in), Blireana creates a real colour display in spring, with its beautiful, fragranted, double pink coloured blossom, which covers the tree.
-Its leaves are also worthy of particular attention, as they are a delightful dark purple leaves in spring, transforming to dark green during summer.
+A charming small tree, the Blireana Ornamental Plum tree (Prunus x blireana) is well-suited to the smaller garden as its final height is a mere 5m (16ft 8in), Blireana creates a real colour display in spring, with its beautiful, fragrant, double pink coloured blossom, which covers the tree.
+Its leaves are also worthy of particular attention, as they are delightful dark purple leaves in spring, transforming to dark green during summer.

 Expect this ornamental plum tree to increase the amount of wildlife traffic in your garden.
-By that we mean birds, bees etc because as far as we know lions, tigers and the like are not drawn to ornamental plum trees.
-Unfortunately you will have to go to the zoo to see those animals and not do it on the cheap by planting this tree.
+By that, we mean birds, bees etc because as far as we know lions, tigers and the like are not drawn to ornamental plum trees.
+Unfortunately, you will have to go to the zoo to see those animals and not do it on the cheap by planting this tree.
 We have not researched this so should any Wilderbeast eating carnivore visit your garden and start sniffing the flowers, then we accept no responsibility.

 Planting Prunus Blireana

 Considered to be chalk and clay tolerant so you should be able to plant it almost anywhere.
 This is not us justifying you to plant where you like, I am sure the managers of Anfield or any other football stadium will have something to say if they find you have planted an ornamental plum tree in one of their goals.